walmartlabs/concord-website/docs/plugins/gremlin.md

 ## Latency

 The `latency` action of the `gremlin` task can be used to inject latency into all matching egress network traffic.
 The following parameters are needed in addition to the general parameters:

 - `ipAddresses`: Required - Only impact egress traffic to these IP addresses
 - `device`: Impact traffic over this network interface
 - `hostnames`: Only impact traffic to these hostnames.
 Whitelist a host with a leading `^`
-- `egressPorts`: Only impact egress traffic to these destination ports Ranges work too: `8080-8085`
+- `egressPorts`: Only impact egress traffic to these destination ports, ranges are supported with `8080-8085`
-- `sourcePorts`: Only impact egress traffic from these source ports Ranges work too: `8080-8085`
+- `sourcePorts`: Only impact egress traffic from these source ports, ranges are suppored with `8080-8085`
 - `delay`: How long to delay egress packets `millis`
 - `protocol`: Only impact traffic using this IP protocol.
 Allowed values are TCP, UDP, ICMP Defaults to all protocols

 ```yaml
 - task: gremlin